0xa48rx394r83e9/0xa48rx394r83e9/README.md

 ## Hey! 👋
 Work on random projects for fun.

-- Currently working on a repo called ravent
+- Currently working on projects outside github
+- Taking a break from my github projects
 - May work on a binary tree package for python

 <h3 align="left">Languages and Tools:</h3>